sunknudsen/privacy-guides/how-to-make-sure-app-is-not-running-in-the-background-on-macos/README.md

 <!--
-Title: How to make sure app is not running in the background
+Title: How to make sure app is not running in the background on macOS
-Description: Learn how to how to make sure app is not running in the background.
+Description: Learn how to how to make sure app is not running in the background on macOS.
 Author: Sun Knudsen <https://github.com/sunknudsen>
 Contributors: Sun Knudsen <https://github.com/sunknudsen>
 Reviewers: